wmay/euc-safety/_guides/batteries.md

 extinguisher that can stop thermal runaway.
 Rather than using a hand-held extinguisher, you set a bag of this on your unicycle so that it will be released if a fire starts.
-In an email, they recommended "2-3 cubic inches of CellBlockEX per 1 Wh," which translate to 2 or 3 of their 55 liter bags for a larger EUC.
+In an email, they recommended "2-3 cubic inches of CellBlockEX per 1 Wh," which translates to 2 or 3 of their 55 liter bags for a larger EUC.

 Class D fire extinguishers are not effective against PEV fires.
 These extinguishers are for *metallic* lithium, not the *ionic* lithium in PEV